bitauth/libauth/SECURITY.md

 ## Supported Versions

-Only the latest major version (currently `1.*`) is regularly supported.
+Only the latest major version is regularly supported.

-Critical security issues may be backported to previous versions, but we recommend all users migrate to new major versions within 6 months of release.
+Critical security updates may be backported to previous versions, but we recommend all users migrate to new major versions within 6 months of release.

 ## Reporting a Vulnerability